nirmalpaul383/OSBM/README.md

 // Using it for pattern recognition:

 // Creating a new OSBM object
-let myPatternRecognizer = new OSBM;
+let myPatternRecognizer = new OSBM();

-// Storing traning dataset in specific format let patternTraning = [
+// Storing traning dataset in specific format with the ".train()" method myPatternRecognizer.train([

   //Option 1
   {